aanderse/LdapRecord.com/source/docs/laravel/usage.md

 > Be sure to take a peek at the [query scopes](/docs/models#query-scopes)
 > documentation for a more in-depth look.

-To create a new model scope, call the command `php artisan make:ldap-scope`:
+To create a new model scope, call the command:

 ```bash
 php artisan make:ldap-scope OnlyAccountants